dd32/td-gh-ex/README.txt

 * Added support & backwards compatibility for new wp_body_open hook
 * Change Skip Link Focus js to functions file, too small to load own file
 * Updated the language .pot file
-* PREMIUM: NEW: Added Full Site Loader to Vogue - Customize -> Vogue Theme Settings -> Site Layout
+* PREMIUM: NEW: Added Full Site Loader to Avant - Customize -> Avant Theme Settings -> Site Layout
 * PREMIUM: NEW: Customize design and loader icon of new Site Loader feature

 #### 1.1.36